norton-nimnul/m2ext-page-builder-classes-presets/README.md

   ```
   Stores -> Configuration -> NortN -> PageBuilder
   ```
-- Introduces a **Classes Presets** group with a dynamic rows field where users can:
+- Introduces a **CSS Class Presets** group with a dynamic rows field where users can:
   - Define multiple sets of CSS classes.
   - Assign labels and descriptions to each set.
 - Replaces the default "Additional Classes" input field with a select dropdown populated with values from global configuration.